Surface-Dominated Quantum Metric-Induced Nonlinear Transport in the Layered Antiferromagnet CrSBr

 The nodal lines play a pivotal role in shaping the NLCs.
 Specifically, peaks and sign changes near $\mu=0.25-0.35$ eV and the onset of a significant response after $\mu=-0.5$ eV are directly related to the position of the nodal lines, as demonstrated below for $\sigma_{x;yy}^{\rm QMD}$.
 The QMD weighted band dispersion in Fig.~\ref{fig_2}(c) shows that all regions in the chemical potential where there is a peak in NLC correspond to some band crossing and the resultant large QMD.
 This behavior is further elucidated by the momentum-resolved QMD in the 2D Brillouin zone.
 The high intensity of QMD in Fig.~\ref{fig_2}(d), which roughly follows the nodal line structure shown by green line, causes the peak in the NLC in between $\mu=0.28-0.35$ eV.
 In the valence band sector also, the large QMD follows the nodal line as shown in Fig.~\ref{fig_2}(e).
-Relatively large contribution appears after $\mu=-0.5$ eV compared to $\mu=-0.4$ eV as the Fermi contour intersects the nodal lines with a high density of QMD as illustrated in the {S5 of} SI.
+Relatively large contribution appears after $\mu=-0.5$ eV compared to $\mu=-0.4$ eV as the Fermi contour intersects the nodal lines with a high density of QMD as illustrated in Fig. S3(f) of SI.
 This behavior is also associated with the orbital weight of magnetic Cr atoms, which is small for the valence band top but increases significantly below $\mu = -0.5$ eV.
-Because magnetic states primarily govern the NLCs, the contribution remains small near the VBM. {This makes the detection of topological nodal line and the resulting nonlinear transport more feasible to measure on the conduction band side.
+Because magnetic states primarily govern the NLCs, the contribution remains small near the VBM.
+This makes the detection of topological nodal line and the resulting nonlinear transport more feasible to measure on the conduction band side.
 In Fig.~\ref{fig_3}(a) we have depicted the energy range of the nodal line (63-87 meV, red shaded region) and region of significant response (blue shaded) along with the experimentally reported chemical potential dashed green~\cite{telford_AM2020_layered} lines.
-Notably, the region of significant response extends beyond the nodal line reion as SOC opens slight gap and consequently the QMD spreads below and above the gap. }
+Notably, the region of significant response extends beyond the nodal line region as SOC opens a slight gap, and consequently, the QMD spreads below and above the gap.
+The envelope-like profile of the nonlinear response centered around the nodal line region is a characteristic feature of quantum geometry-driven properties in both gapped and gapless systems, reflecting their underlying topological origin.